Christina Ochoa

-Christina Ochoa (born Cristina Ochoa Lopez, 25 January 1985 in Barcelona) is a Spanish actress, science communicator, and producer.
+Cristina Ochoa Lopez (born 25 January 1985), known professionally as Christina Ochoa, is a Spanish actress and science communicator.

 Early life

 Ochoa is the grand-niece of 1959 Nobel Prize winner Severo Ochoa, and the daughter of acclaimed Spanish sculptor Victor Ochoa.
 She has spent her life surrounded by members of both the scientific and artistic worlds.

 Theatre and film

-Ochoa began acting as a hobby, starting in theatrical plays in Washington, D.C., at the Little Theatre of Alexandria.

-She soon decided to pursue a career in performance arts, and moved to Madrid to study and work in the field.
-She has said: "Science was all my life ....
-But when I got on stage for the first time, there was a void inside me that was suddenly filled ... one I hadn't even known was empty".

 From there, Ochoa moved on to work in theatre and TV, including on I Hate My Teenage Daughter, Modern Family and Spain's La que se avecina, as well as in films, including Cats Dancing on Jupiter.

 She is the founder and owner of QE (Quantum Entanglement) Productions, responsible for the 2011 short film Stay with Me, which won awards at film festivals both internationally and in the United States.

 In 2014, Ochoa played Karen Morales on the Robert Rodríguez show, Matador.

 She has portrayed Renn on the TNT drama Animal Kingdom since 2016.

 In 2017 she became the female lead of NBC Universal and Syfy series Blood Drive.

 On 20 February 2018, Ochoa played Ashley Morales in the ABC drama series A Million Little Things before the series ordered in May 2018.
-Ochoa exited the series after one season and 13 episodes in first season episode, "Twelve Seconds" on 31 January 2019.
+Ochoa exited the series after one season and 13 episodes in first-season episode, "Twelve Seconds" on 31 January 2019.